 Here are three key services that can be used for XRP trading:

-- Exchange – A cryptocurrency exchange allows you to trade Ripple in multiple ways.
-You can trade Ripple as part of a pair of cryptocurrencies (such as with Bitcoin) or with a traditional fiat currency (such as U.S. dollars or British pounds).
+- Exchange – A cryptocurrency exchange offers lots of options.
+You can trade it as part of a pair of cryptocurrencies (such as with Bitcoin) or with a traditional fiat currency (such as U.S. dollars or British pounds).
 Exchanges are best reserved for more experienced traders, as they’re typically more challenging to navigate than other trading methods.